justincmfong/CANOpenRobotController/doc/1.GettingStarted/GSBasicSimulation.md

 ```bash
 $ chmod +x ExoTestMachine_APP
 ```
 This must be repeated for the `.sh` scripts as well.

 **[DEPLOY-LOCAL]**  If you are deploying to a local machine, these steps are not required are not required, you will just need to open a terminal window for the next steps.
+-----CHECK IF YOU NEED TO CHANGE PERMISSIONS ON LINUX -----

 ### Initialise Virtual CAN Device
 The CORC Application requires the a CAN device to send commands to.
 For this test, we create a virtual CAN device (so no hardware is required).
 To do this, initialise the Virtual CAN device to set up, bind to and run candump ([candump manpage](https://manpages.debian.org/testing/can-utils/candump.1.en.html)) on the VCAN interface using the `initVCAN` script.